Taboon Bread Recipe

 3.

-Place the dough in a covered bowl and keep it in a warm place until it doubles in size, which usually takes about 45 minutes.
+Place the dough in a bowl, cover it, and set it in a warm spot to rise until it doubles in size—this usually takes about 45 minutes.

-If you're using a stone tray, place it in the oven on the medium shelf.
-Preheat your oven to its highest temperature (e.g., 500°F).
+While the dough is rising, if you're using a stone baking tray, place it on the middle oven rack and preheat your oven to its highest temperature (e.g., 500°F).

-After the dough has doubled in size, knead it again for a couple of minutes and cover it for an additional 15 minutes.
+Once the dough has doubled, knead it again briefly for a couple of minutes, then cover it and let it rest for another 15 minutes.

 Mark as complete